akosela/go-cs/README.md

      -s      Sorts output by lines.

+     -t timeout
-     -t      Specifies the timeout (in seconds) used when connecting to the SSH server.
+             Specifies the timeout (in seconds) used when connecting to the SSH server.
 The default value is 5 seconds.

 AUTHENTICATION